doitintl/iris3/README.md

 # Uninstalling
 * See script `uninstall.sh`
 * Run `uninstall.sh -h` for help.
+* See a comment in `uninstall.sh` that describes what is uninstalled.
 * A full uninstall will also delete the custom role.
 You will then not be able to re-deploy unless you first either undelete the custom role or else give a new custom-role name at the top of `custom-iris-role.yaml`.,
 # Architecture